Johnstown, Pennsylvania: Transportation

-The main highway connecting Johnstown to the Pennsylvania Turnpike is U.S. Route 219.
-There is also PA Route 56, which is an expressway from 219 until Walnut Street.
-From there, it provides a connection to U.S. Route 22 to the north of Johnstown, which connects to Pittsburgh and Altoona.
+The main highway connecting Johnstown to the Pennsylvania Turnpike is US 219.
+There is also PA 56, which is an expressway from US 219 until Walnut Street.
+From there, it provides a connection to US 22 to the north of Johnstown, which connects to Pittsburgh and Altoona.

 The local airport is the John Murtha Johnstown-Cambria County Airport, served by United Express, with flights to Washington-Dulles and Chicago-O'Hare.

 Passenger rail service is provided by Amtrak's daily Pennsylvanian at the Johnstown Amtrak station.
 The city is located on the former mainline of the Pennsylvania Railroad.
 Norfolk Southern operates 60–80 trains daily on these rails.
 CSX also has a branch into the city.

 CamTran operates the local bus service and the Johnstown Inclined Plane (funicular).
 Until 1976, local transit service was operated by a private company, Johnstown Traction Company.
 Streetcars (or "trolleys") operated in Johnstown until 1960, and trolley buses from 1951 until 1967.